 GE to freeze pensions for about 20,000 US workers to cut debt

-General Electric Co said on Monday it was freezing the pension plan for about 20,000 U.S. employees with salaried benefits, as the industrial conglomerate looks to cut its huge debt pile.

-REUTERS: General Electric Co said on Monday it was freezing the pension plan for about 20,000 U.S. employees with salaried benefits, as the industrial conglomerate looks to cut its huge debt pile.
+REUTERS: General Electric Co said on Monday (Oct 7) it was freezing the pension plan for about 20,000 US employees with salaried benefits, as the industrial conglomerate looks to cut its huge debt pile.

 The move will also help reduce the company's pension deficit by about US$5 billion to US$8 billion.